TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 2- Interactions between FluentD instances for centralising the collected logs to a fluentD aggregator, are preceded by a mutual authentication via the `shared_key` . --> verifying the integrity and authenticity of the connection
 3- Hostname Verifications prevents traffic from being intercepted, prevents MITM - Man in the Middle Attacks
 4- Sensitive data has been giltered out before loga aggregation, this ensures none of the sensitive info/secrets lie exposed in the cluster logs.
 5 - Though I've covered buffer configuration management separately, it does partially fall in this context as well.
-There've been multiple measures implemented to ensure that resource usage is bounded, and thus preventing a DenialOfService Attack.
+There've been multiple measures implemented to ensure that resource usage is bounded, and thus preventing a DDoS Attack.

 ---